 Blue-eyed German Shepherds can:

-- Either have both blue eyes
+- Either has both blue eyes

 - Or be odd-eyed with one brown eye and one blue eye (They might have heterochromia)